jadendcook/crwn-clothing/README.md

 Hi!
-My name is Jaden and this is my first coding Project!
+My name is Jaden and this is my first e-commerce Project!